tarush-ai/AureliusGPT-Torch/README.md

 OPENAI_API_KEY = sk_proj_YOUR_OPENAI_API_KEY_HERE
 ```

-Alternatively, you can run from CLI and make the neccesary changes:
+Alternatively, you can run from CLI and make the necessary changes:
 ```
 export OPENAI_API_KEY=sk_proj_YOUR_OPENAI_API_KEY_HERE
 ```